brry/berryFunctions/README.md

 ?berryFunctions # run the examples to get an idea of what's possible.
 ```

 If this doesnt work, presumably, your R version is too old.
-In that case, an update is really recommendable: [r-project.org](http://www.r-project.org/)
+In that case, an update is really recommendable: [r-project.org](http://www.r-project.org/).
 If you can't update R, here's a workaround:
 click on **Download ZIP** (to the right), unzip the file to some place, then
 ```R
 getwd("that/path")
 dd <- dir("berryFunctions-master/R", full=T)
 dummy <- sapply(dd, source)
 ```
+That creates all R functions as objects in you globalenv workspace (and overwrites existing objects of the same name!)